 Reporting and tracking of impact

 Progress reports will be required at the end of the funding period and yearly for two years after the end of the funding period.
 Information tracked will include the following:

-- Grants submitted related to the P&F project
+- Grants applied for and funded related to the P&F project

 - Publications resulting from the P&F funding

 - Invention disclosures or other resulting commercialization activities

 - As mandated by the NIH Common Fund, all metabolomics data and associated metadata will be publicly deposited in the Metabolomics Data Repository managed by Data Repository and Coordination Center (DRCC).